-Game of Thrones creators Benioff and Weiss recently appeared at the #SXSW Film Festival to talk Season 7 and the imminent end of their world-famous series.
-In one panel, they spoke up about that tantalizing rumor that a Thrones spin-off might one day come to pass.
-Benioff confirmed what we've already known — that HBO is 100% behind the idea of a spin-off — but he sadly insisted that such an undertaking wouldn't have him or Weiss at the helm:
+Game of Thrones creators Benioff and Weiss appeared at the #SXSW Film Festival in March to talk Season 7 and the imminent end of their world-famous series.
+Benioff confirmed what we've already known — that HBO is 100 percent behind the idea of a Game of Thrones spin-off — but he sadly insisted that such an undertaking wouldn't have him or Weiss at the helm:

 "There is always going to be an urge… to keep doing it.
 I think HBO might well do [a spinoff] and I’m looking forward to watching it.
 I think it's better for them to get new blood in with new visions."